zulip/zulip/docs/testing-with-django.md

 ## How to write tests.

-Before you write your first tests of Zulip, it is worthwhile to read the rest of this document, and you can also read our existing tests in `zerver/tests` to get a feel for the patterns we use.
+Before you write your first tests of Zulip, it is worthwhile to read the rest of this document, and you can also read some of the existing tests in `zerver/tests` to get a feel for the patterns we use.

 A good practice is to get a "failing test" before you start to implement